marcofornari/AFLOWpi/README.md

 **GETTING STARTED:**

 The examples directory in the AFLOWpi source directory contains example scripts.
-- AFLOW$\pi$ config must be modified to point to the proper executable directories of the calculation engine(s) being used.
+- AFLOWpi config must be modified to point to the proper executable directories of the calculation engine(s) being used.
 - Once the AFLOWpi config file is properly setup for the computer environment, to start the example, run them as python executables.